 What does the course involve?

-In this unit, you will develop your own ideas through a project theme of your choice.
+Year 1.
+You will develop your own ideas through a project theme of your choice.
 This will encompass classroom work which will be workshop based where you can explore and experiment with different art ideas, materials and techniques.
 You will be expected to conduct individual research analysis of other artist's styles and show an understanding of how to apply this to your own work.
-At the end of the year you will need to submit a portfolio which will demonstrate the breadth and depth of study, as well as showing the ability to develop a project from an idea to a finished piece.
+At the end of the year you will need to submit a portfolio which will demonstrate the breadth and depth of study, selecting your best work as well as showing the ability to develop a project from an idea to a finished final piece.

+Year 2.
+Unit 1.
 This is a practical unit that includes written elements, in which you are expected to develop investigation based on an idea, issue, concept or theme, leading to a finished piece or pieces.
 It involves contextual studies which relate your work to other artists and includes preparatory work as well as a written study of no more than 3,000 words.
 The practical work in your project (60% of your final grade) should demonstrate confident skill and understanding of manipulating a variety of art materials.

 What is expected from Art Students?

 A Level Art requires you to undertake a lot of work independently and so you have to be self motivated and enthusiastic about the subject.
 You will be encouraged to develop your ideas outside the structured lessons, and should therefore be prepared to work at home, having a range of art materials available there.
 In return, you will receive from the teachers all the support that you need, as well as regular, constructive feedback on your progress.